uconn health

 • Impact and Outcomes: Indicate the value or impact of the proposed project, once complete.
 How does the project reflect institutional, state, national, and/or global priorities?
 In what ways will the results of this work be transformative within its discipline and beyond?
 What broader societal benefits does it promise?
 What is your plan / mechanism for assessing the project’s success and evaluating outcomes?

-• Budget: Describe and justify the use of Quantum-CT funds in this Internal Budget Funding template
+• Budget: Describe and justify the use of Quantum-CT funds.
+Please see Internal Funding Budget Guidelines for instructions and a budget template.

 • Biosketches / CVs for all PIs and Co-PIs: Please include an updated biosketch consistent with NSF format.